Computational-Biology-TUe/mixed_meal_model_sbml/README.md

 meal-model run-dashboard
 ```

-A URL, typically http://127.0.0.1:8050/, will be printed, where the dashboard can be accessed.
+A URL will be printed, where the dashboard can be accessed.

 It is also possible to run the dashboard by running the following command from the `mixed_meal_model_dashboard` folder: